duelgood/website/README.md

-# DuelGood
+# README

-This README details how to initialize a new machine to run DuelGood's website.
+Initialize a new machine to run DuelGood's website.

 ## Setup

-Copy Cloudflare origin key into `/etc/ssl/cloudflare/key.pem`.
+To configure a fresh machine, copy the Cloudflare origin key into `/etc/ssl/cloudflare/key.pem` and the origin cert into `/etc/ssl/cloudflare/cert.pem`.

-Copy Cloudflare origin cert into `/etc/ssl/cloudflare/cert.pem`
+Then, run

 ```sh
 sudo chmod 644 "/etc/ssl/cloudflare/cert.pem"